 6. Requirements for the works

 6.1.
-Short animated films by any animation technique, created not earlier than 1 January 2016, are accepted.
-Animated series, trailers and clips will not be accepted for participation in the Contest.
+Short animated films by any animation technique, created not earlier than 1 January 2017, are accepted.
+Animated series, trailers and clips will not be accepted for participation in the Competition.

 6.2.
 The work must have a title.
 If the title is in the national language, the author’s translation of the title into English or Russian languages should be provided.